splunk/public-o11y-docs/gdi/monitors-hosts/apache-zookeeper.rst

       - no
       - ``string``
       - This string contains a path to a python binary that you want to use to execute the Python code.
-If you don’t set it, the system uses a built-in runtime will be used.
+If you don't set it, the system uses a built-in runtime will be used.
 The string can include arguments to the binary.
    -